 Sharing Personal Information

 Relationships with United Way are voluntary and confidential.
-Personal information is gathered directly from either United Way’s website or a pledge or volunteer form requesting personal information, including address, email, birthdate, etc.
+Personal information is gathered directly from either United Way’s website, pledge form, or volunteer form requesting personal information, including address, email, birthdate, etc.

-If a donor chooses to designate a gift to a specific health or human services 501(c)3 organization, United Way will release the following donor information: name, employer, preferred mailing and e-mail address and gift amount to that organization so they may acknowledge the gift, unless the donor chooses to opt-out as indicated on the pledge form.
+If a donor chooses to designate a gift to a 501(c)3 organization, United Way will release the following donor information: name, employer, preferred mailing and e-mail address, and gift amount to that organization so they may acknowledge the gift, unless the donor chooses to opt-out as indicated on the pledge form.

 Donors and stakeholders may choose to opt-out of being listed in any printed materials and remain anonymous as indicated on the pledge form or by notifying United Way.
 Donors and stakeholders may opt-out of receiving email correspondence at any time by contacting the United Way office or by following the unsubscribe instructions within the emails.